 In a dialectical world view, change is considered a continuous and essential part of life.
 In therapy, both the client and the therapy itself are in a state of transformation.

 This is a particularly difficult and important process for people with Borderline Personality Disorder (BPD), whose behaviors and relationships reflect a pattern of extreme impulsive reactions and intensity.
 Their lives are frequently unstable, with unrelenting crisis and chaotic interpersonal relationships.
 In this state, understanding without a final truth and the idea of change can be terrifying.

 The Dialectic of Acceptance and Change

-Linehan M. Cognitive Behavioral Treatment of Borderline Personality Disorder.
-New York: Guilford Press; 1993.
+Linehan, M. (1993).
+Cognitive-Behavioral Treatment of Borderline Personality Disorder.
+NY: The Guilford Press.